Caleb-Wishart/DECO3801-2021-Sem-2/Guides/README.md

 ## Index
 Part 1: Connecting to the UQCloud

+Part 2: Mounting via SSHFS (Optional)

-Part 2: Updating the project code
+Part 3: Updating the project code

-Part 3: Debugging errors
+Part 4: Debugging errors
 ___
 ## Part 1: Connecting to the UQCloud